-Every Christmas, my grandmother makes my family a batch of around 130 of these cookies.
+Every Christmas, my grandmother makes my family a batch of around 130 of these treats.
 And by every January, we have none left.
-Like potato chips, it is virtually impossible to eat only one of these chocolate covered desserts.
+Like potato chips, it is virtually impossible to eat only one of these chocolate covered peanut butter balls.
 But requiring only an hour and a half preparation time and no oven, they are far from impossible to make.

 The following is adopted from my grandma’s original recipe and cut if half.
-It should produce around 63 cookies.
+It should produce around 63 treats.

 What you’ll need: